You’re not signed in. Sign in or register.

 Where poverty related bullying is witnessed or experienced, it is based upon the consequences of poverty, such as; poor appearance or lack of school uniforms, shoes and PE kits; type of clothing worn on non-school uniform day; lack of money to socialise with friends, being in receipt of free school meals; and not being able to have ‘sleepovers’.

-Practitioners need to be aware and compassionate around both the emotional and financial consequences of poverty and how it affects children and young people in all areas of their life.
+Schools and organisations need to be aware and compassionate around both the emotional and financial consequences of poverty and how it affects children and young people in all areas of their life.

 Young Carers